Return to Koh Chang Restaurants – Our Beach by Beach Guide

 At the northern end, tucked away up the slope near the start of Walking Street, Tofu Kitchen is one of the island’s premier vegetarian restaurants.
 A tiny kitchen turns out variations on all the classic Thai dishes at very reasonable prices, with a nifty sideline in cocktails.

-Talking of vegan, Poke Bowl, the excellent diner run by a French/Cambodian couple, has moved house from the northern end to the corner of the entrance to Garden Resort, sandwiched between Little Italy and El Barrio.
+Poke Bowl, the excellent diner run by a French/Cambodian couple, is sandwiched between Little Italy and El Barrio.

 Western Food – Kai Bae Beach Restaurants